Most Fall into Five Categories: Upfront Payment Scams, Money Laundering, Reshipping, Man-in-the-Middle Scams, and Pyramid Schemes

 Mothers with small children, retirees, the physically challenged, students, people looking for a second job they can do from home in the evenings.
 These and others like them are the preferred targets for work-from-home scams.

 Typically, work-from-home scammers initiate contact with their intended victims by email, although there are at least 300 around the world who even maintain their own websites.
-Most of these scams generally fall into one of four categories:
+Most of these scams generally fall into one of five categories:

 - Upfront payments